 Pain treatment choices

 When you have been living with chronic pain for a long time, it can feel as if you have tried everything to ease it.
 If this sounds like your situation, please contact us for an appointment because it is very likely that we will be able to help.

 Everyone has their own individual situation and preferences, and most people benefit from a combination of different treatment methods, in an approach known as multi-modal pain management.
 For these reasons, at Berkshire Pain Clinic, we offer a full range of treatments for chronic pain, such as exercise and physiotherapy, pain management counselling, pain medication and advanced medical procedures.

 We also believe that by gaining knowledge about your condition and the various treatment options, you can take control of the pain.
-So our website has information about many different pain conditions and treatments, including educational videos.Please explore the links below, and the rest of our website, to learn more about common pain conditions and ways we can help you feel better.
+So, our website has information about many different pain conditions and treatments, including educational videos.Please explore the links below, and the rest of our website, to learn more about common pain conditions and ways we can help you feel better.

 Health professionals treating patients with pain conditions might also find this information of interest.
 We accept referrals for pain management from clinicians in Berkshire and beyond, so please don’t hesitate to contact us if you would like to know more about our services and standards.